WARNING! FOLLOW THESE INSTRUCTIONS TO AVOID PERSONAL INJURY. SEE WARNINGS AND USE @ www.bsafe.ws or 877-INFO-ETP (877-4636-387)

 Before each shot, inspect the nock for damage.
 If the nock is damaged, replace the nock.
 NEVER SHOOT AN ARROW WITH A DAMAGED NOCK.

 Before each shot, check that the nock is fully seated, and fits tightly in the shaft.
 Apply twisting pressure to see if the nock turns easily.
 If the nock has backed out of the arrow or the fit is loose (rotates easily), inspect further for cracks in the nock end of the arrow shaft.

 If applicable, you may need to remove the cresting to make a thorough inspection.
-If there are cracks in the shaft of the nock is looks, DISCARD THE ARROW.
+If there are cracks in the shaft or the nock is loose, DISCARD THE ARROW.
 WARNING!
 NEVER SHOOT A DAMAGED ARROW.